Tyson-miller/traffic-heatmap/README.md

 dropoff coordinates.
 This means we are only able to get at best within about an 89,000 square foot radius of the actual pickup and dropoff locations so our intersection coordinates are not exactly accurate.
 Also, the timestamps are rounded to the nearest 15 minutes.

+# Features
+* Cloud-Computing/Dataproc
+* MapReduce
+* Data Visualization

 # Technologies
 * Python 3.5